-Enroll in one or both of the four-week intensive Spanish language sessions offered in July and August.
+Enroll in one or both of two, four-week intensive Spanish language sessions offered in July and August.
 You may earn up to one year of Spanish language credit for enrolling in both sessions.
 Classes are offered at the beginning through advanced levels, and are taught in Spanish by experienced professors from the University of Oviedo.
 The focus is primarily on Spanish language development with attention to writing, listening and speaking.
 In addition, intermediate and advanced students can choose from several elective special topics during the last hour of class that focus on aspects of Spanish society, culture and civilization.
 Classes are held from 9:30 a.m. – 2:00 p.m., which gives you the opportunity to enjoy the many leisure activities offered in the area the during the summer.
 You will attend courses with US and other international students.
-Field trips, guided visits and other group activities complement in-class learning and are included in the program fee.
+Excursions complement in-class learning and are included in the program fee.

 Check out what Gabriella had to say about her experience!

-Students enrolled in the summer programs can choose from two housing options: Homestays and a university dorm.
-Accommodations are awarded on a first come, first served basis.
+Students enrolled in the summer Oviedo programs can choose from two housing options: Homestays or the university dorm.
+Accommodations are awarded on a first come, first served basis according to when you sign the program deposit document and complete the housing questionnaire as part of the program application process.

 University of Oviedo Residence Hall (single room with breakfast)

-Students will be housed in single rooms in one of the University of Oviedo Residence Halls (Colegio Mayor San Gregorio or Colegio Mayor América) which are located in the Campus de los Catalanes very close to the University’s sports facilities and in the vicinity of Oviedo’s largest public park.
-Accommodations include breakfast, to be taken at the Residence Cafeteria.
+Students who choose this option will be housed in a single room in the University of Oviedo Residence Hall (Colegio Mayor América) located in the Campus de los Catalanes, very close to the University’s sports facilities and in the vicinity of Oviedo’s largest public park.
+Accommodations include breakfast, to be taken at the residence cafeteria.

 Homestay with a Spanish Family

 The homestays are very popular and are assigned on a first-come, first-served basis with priority given to students participating in both summer sessions.
-Students interested in this option should apply for the program and pay their deposit as soon as possible in order to be considered.
-Please note that there is an additional placement fee of $210 USD per session for those students who choose this option.
+Students interested in this option should apply for the program, sign the program deposit document and complete the housing questionnaire in the program application as soon as possible in order to be considered.
+Please note that there is an additional placement fee of $210 USD per session for students who choose this housing option.

 Dates and Deadlines